 - Commercial awareness

-- Choose from a wide spectrum of science and technology roles
+- Choose from a broad spectrum of science and technology roles

 - Test potential career options

-- Gain further employment - many employers use internships to test a new role and frequently offer graduate roles to interns
+- Gain further employment - many employers use internships to test a new position and frequently offer graduate roles to interns

 - Register on the Science and Technology Internship Programme website